Data Lake vs. Data Warehouse: 4 Key Differences

 Data warehouses use a process called schema-on-write and data lakes use a process called schema-on-read.
 A schema within data governance is a collection of objects within the database, such as, tables, views, and indexes.

-Schema-on-write, what is used in data warehouses, allows the data scientist to develop the schema when writing, or importing, the data, so that the database objects, including tables and indexes can be viewed in a concise and digestible way once imported.
+Schema-on-write, what is used in data warehouses, allows the data scientist to develop the schema when writing, or importing, the data, so that the database objects, including tables and indexes can be viewed in a concise way once imported.
+This may mean more work on the front end writing SQL code and determining the objectives of your data warehouse, but will allow for a more digestible view of your data once imported.

 3) Flexibility